BapDanSI/DMML2022_SWATCH/README.md

 Regarding our model choices for this part, here are some advantages and disavantages for each:
 #### SVC
+- Advantages: Effective in high dimensional spaces, still effective in cases where number of dimensions is greater than the number of samples, uses a subset of training points in the decision function (called support vectors), so it is also memory efficient, and finally versatile (different Kernel functions can be specified for the decision function.
+Common kernels are provided, but it is also possible to specify custom kernels)

+- Disadvantages: If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.
+SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation (see Scores and probabilities, below).

 #### ADA
+- Advantages: Coming to the advantages, Adaboost is less prone to overfitting as the input parameters are not jointly optimized.
+The accuracy of weak classifiers can be improved by using Adaboost.
+Nowadays, Adaboost is being used to classify text and images rather than binary classification problems.
+- Disadvantages: The main disadvantage of Adaboost is that it needs a quality dataset.
+Noisy data and outliers have to be avoided before adopting an Adaboost algorithm.

 #### MLPC
+- Advantages: MLP’s can be applied to complex non-linear problems, and it also works well with large input data with a relatively faster performance.
+The algorithm tends to achieve the same accuracy ratio even with smaller data.

 ### 3. DataProjectV1.5
 This is our 3rd iteration